 500g Soft margarine

 Make the Sponge Cake

 Preheat the oven to 190ºC/375ºF/Gas Mark 5.
 Grease and flour the two glass Pyrex ovenproof bowls, set aside.
 Place all the sponge ingredients into a large bowl attached to a stand mixer, mix on high speed for 3-4 minutes until the mixture is light and creamy.
 Scrape down the sides and mix again for 1 minute.

 Divide the mixture between to the two bowls, level off and bake on the middle shelf of the preheated oven.
 The 1ltr bowl will take about 50 minutes and the 2ltr bowl will take about 70 minutes, to test if the sponge is cooked, it should spring back when gently pressed in the center with your fingers.
+Each oven is different so I suggest that to be absolutely sure that the sponge is cooked through - insert a skewer into the middle of the cake if it comes out clean - then it's cooked.
 Cool slightly before turning out on a wire rack to cool completely.
 Meanwhile make the buttercream as follows....